webexpress-framework/WebExpress/docs/glossary.md

 **Section** *(WebCore)*: A section is a named slot on a page that fragments can be placed into with `[Section<T>]`.
 WebUI and WebApp define the concrete slots of their own page layouts, such as the primary app navigation.

 **Service** *(WebApp)*: A service is the piece that talks to the network on a control's behalf.
 It is described declaratively (its address, its operations, how inputs and outputs map, and its retry and error handling) and set up from a `wx-service` island by the service registry.
 A control uses a service directly to save changes or look something up, while shared data it displays comes through a data resource instead.
+When the service address is keyed by a route parameter, such as the class a table of fields belongs to, the server fills that part in from the current request before it writes the island, so the browser always receives a complete address; an author can also supply that part by hand when the request does not carry it.

 **Session** *(WebCore)*: A session is the per visitor memory that a connection is tied to.
 Session parameters and the visitor's live message subscriptions are kept here.